Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 To apply, you will need to start by creating a case order ID on the official New to Denmark website.

 To apply, you will need to collect a series of documents.
-These documents, along with a completed application form, are what counts as your application.
+These documents, along with a completed application form, are what count as your application.
 If you're missing any of the required files, your visa will be denied.

 When applying, it's extremely important to pay attention to all of the details, from which documents are mandatory to what the requested formats are (originals, physicals, copies, translations, etc.).